BaReinhard/Hacktoberfest-Data-Structure-and-Algorithms/README.md

 # Hacktoberfest-Data-Structure-and-Algorithms
-A repo to contains data structure s and algorithms, regardless of language.
+A repository containing data structures and algorithms, regardless of language.

 ***Not Affiliated with Digital Ocean or Hacktoberfest***